vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

    decision much more clear soon.
 We use two target properties to generate the
-   file: `CMRC_EXTERN_DECLS` and `CMRC_TABLE_POPULATE`, both of which are properties containing lines of C++ code which will declare the resource pointers and populate the lookup table, repsectively.
+   file: `CMRC_EXTERN_DECLS` and `CMRC_TABLE_POPULATE`, both of which are properties containing lines of C++ code which will declare the resource pointers and populate the lookup table, respectively.
 2. As we loop through and generate each resource file's object file, we append to the aforementioned target properties the relevant lines of C++ code that will both declare the resource pointers and populate the lookup table for